bboynam99/Trails/README.md

 ## TODO list:

-- If you're fat enough, you're trail gets bigger (3x3, 5x5, 7x7).
-1k = 3x3, 10k = 5x5
-	- large lines shouldn't damage you (find solution) : remove interpolated blocs, and replace with timestamps
-	- fix collision (based on size)
-	- powerups should be picked up when going over them (based on size)
+Q: how should collision work when you grow?

 - powerup system
-- on turn, wipe out all phantoms in a 3x3 neiborhood
+- on turn, wipe out all phantoms in a 3x3 neiborhood (maybe not necessary)
-- large players are a bit too slow
+- large players are a bit too slow (not sure about that either)
 - +xp much more powerful powerups

+- test with high lag
 - large LOS gray areas to indicate you're too far to see over there
 - eliminated, eliminated by messages
 - client jitter when losing points